 Using Google Maps, I came to the temporary site of Siang Malam, which means “Day & Night”, also known as “不夜城”.
 The hawkers were originally housed in a historical structure, which was undergoing refurbishment, so they shifted to the temporary site to continue their business.
 The refurbishment work was still in progress.

 At Siang Malam (temporary), I had char kway teow and two dim sums dishes from two separate stalls.
-I did not go for the mini nasi lemak, a typical fare in Taiping, since I ate something similar in Penang in the morning and also not much space in the stomach after the char kway teow.
+I did not go for the mini nasi lemak, a typical fare in Taiping, since I ate something similar at Toh Soon in the morning and also not much space in the stomach after the char kway teow.

 After dinner, I went back to the hotel and hang up my clothes, which were still warm from the dryer.